iter8-tools/iter8/mkdocs/docs/tutorials/kfserving/deployment-patterns/fixed-split.md

     [FixedSplit deployment](../../../concepts/buildingblocks/#deployment-patterns), as the name indicates, is meant for scenarios where you do **not** want Iter8 to shift traffic between versions during the experiment.
 In this tutorial, you will:

-    * Modify the [quick start tutorial](../../../getting-started/quick-start) to use FixedSplit instead of Progressive deployment.
+    * Modify the [quick start tutorial](../../../getting-started/quick-start) to use FixedSplit instead of progressive rollout.

     The modified A/B testing experiment with FixedSplit deployment pattern is depicted below.